chdsbd/kodiak/docs/docs/config-reference.md

 - **default:** `"github_default"`
 - **options:** `"github_default"`, `"pull_request_title"`

+Default behaviour (`"github_default"`) depends on [merge.method](config-reference.md#mergemethod):

+- In case of `merge` default message in format `Merge pull request #X from Y/Z` will be used
+- In case of `rebase` GitHub uses the title of a PR's first commit for the merge commit title
-By default (`"github_default"`), GitHub uses the title of a PR's first commit for the merge commit title. `"pull_request_title"` uses the PR title for the merge commit.
+- In case of `squash` it dependes on numbers of commits in the PR.
+In case the PR consists from only one commit, GitHub uses the title of the commit for the merge commit title.
+In case there is multiple commits it's used the pull request title.
+In both cases it's followed by PR number.
+[Follow official documentation of the behaviour](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#merge-message-for-a-squash-merge).

+Option `"pull_request_title"` uses the PR title for the merge commit.

 ### `merge.message.body`